ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 **-s**, **\-\-specfile=**FILENAME
 : specification file to be used (default: standard input);
-  YAML, JSON or preprocessed;
-  preprocessed specifications can be used except for *preprocess* and cannot be provided as standard input
+  YAML, JSON or compiled; compiled specifications can be used except for *compile* and cannot be provided as standard input

 *info* subcommand: